 Now that your vocabulary has been refreshed, let's talk about how to actually use these words.
 Here are some tips for implementing other words for "said" into your dialogue!

 Even though you now have tons of colorful verbs at your disposal, the truth is that you should use unusual dialogue tags very sparingly.
 For one thing, as we mentioned in the intro, "said" is sufficient most of the time.
 And for another, you don't always need a tag, especially if you've already established who's speaking!

 To see why you shouldn't use too many tags, descriptive or otherwise, take a look at the following dialogue sample:

 “What do you think I’m doing here?” she inquired.

 “You know this isn’t going to work,” he sneered.

-2. If not “said,” make sure the other word fits perfectly
+2. Ensure the word fits

 “I never want to see you again!” he exclaimed.